Religious Education at Martin Frobisher Infant School

 Our RE teaching explores big questions about life, to find out about what people believe and what difference this makes to how they live, so that pupils can make sense of religion, reflecting on their own ideas and ways of living.

 Our RE curriculum is multi faith.
 The agreed syllabus requires that all pupils learn from Christianity.
-In addition we focus on learning from the religions of Islam, Hinduism and Judaism.
+In addition we focus on learning from the religions of Islam and Hinduism.
 Festivals from other religions are also celebrated throughout the year.

 If you have any questions about our RE teaching and learning please speak to your child's class teacher or Mrs Steinmann-Burnell, RE curriculum leader.